snowfoxsh/nestify/README.md

 ## License

 This project is licensed under the MIT License.
-If you need it under a different licence, *Contact Me*.
+If you need it under a diffrent licence *Contact Me*.
 MIT licence support will always be maintained.
-Don't fear!
+Dont fear!

 ## Contact me

-Check GitHub for information @snowfoxsh
+Check github for information @snowfoxsh